namdy0429/namdy0429.github.io/teaching/swe233-fall2025/project.md

 - **Threats to Validity**: Include a thorough discussion of potential threats to validity and limitations of your proposed evaluation approach.
 Address internal, external, construct, and conclusion validity concerns.

-**Deliverable**: Submit a 6-10 page full paper (excluding references) that includes all previous sections (problem identification, literature review, proposed solution, system design) along with research questions, detailed evaluation methodology, and validity considerations.
+**Deliverable**: Submit a 6-10 page full paper as a PDF file that includes all previous sections (problem identification, literature review, proposed solution, system design) along with research questions, detailed evaluation methodology, and validity considerations.
+The page limit excludes references, which should still be included in your submission.

 **Format Requirements:**
 - Use the [ACM Article Template](https://www.acm.org/publications/proceedings-template) with `\documentclass[sigconf,review]{acmart}`